commercionetwork/commercionetwork/docs/README.md

 Mainnet is the complete opposite of the testnet.
 Mainnet is the main blockchain of Commercio.network.
 If someone says Commercio mainnet, it means the real Commercio.network blockchain.

 Unlike testnet which is an open network for testing purposes, mainnet is the real deal.
-Tokens on the Commercio.network mainnet have real economic value, be carefull.
+Tokens on the Commercio.network mainnet have real economic value, be careful.